wsdevv/wsdevv/README.md

 Hey, I'm Wesley, a highschool developer from Texas!
 I love exploring the different concepts of Computer Science and software engineering.
 I am very ambitious and have big goals (though I'll admit I'm not the best at executing them).
+I eventually want to become a computer science and machine learning engineer.
+However, my end goal is to become an entrepreneur of my own tech company one day!

 ### 💻 Projects?